Where do we spend our time at home?

 Ventilation and air change

-In a home that is ventilated “well enough” to satisfy minimum requirements, the air change should be 0,5 per hour.
-The measurement of 0,5 air changes per hour means that the air is replaced after four hours, due to the fact that the newly added air is mixed with the old air and therofre diluted.
+In a home that is ventilated 'well enough' to satisfy minimum requirements, the air change should be 0.5 per hour.
+The measurement of 0.5 air changes per hour means that the air is replaced after four hours since the newly added air is mixed with the old air and, therefore, diluted.
 Both old and new air is then continuously replaced.
 After four hours the amount of old air is so small that is considered replaced.

-Health in our homes is effected by air quality and ventilation and this is especially true when there is insufficient ventilation in homes, especially in new buildings.
-The question is, if your home has a mechanical ventilation, then you just need a good set up for ventilation, or if you have to ventilate (or vent) by yourself using for example windows.
+Health in our homes is affected by air quality and ventilation, especially when there is insufficient ventilation in homes, especially in new buildings.
+If your home has mechanical ventilation, you need a good set-up for ventilation, or if you have to ventilate (or vent) by yourself using, for example, windows.

-Link between health and air quality in homes
+The link between health and air quality in homes.

-In one Danish study about health and ventilation where families have moved into new houses that were well ventilated but previously they have lived in a home without ventilation: families themselves talked about a link between health status and indoor environment/air quality/ventilation in homes.
+In one Danish study about health and ventilation, where families have moved into new houses that were well-ventilated but previously lived in a home without ventilation, families themselves talked about a link between health status and indoor environment/air quality/ventilation in homes.
 The change of houses made to the families included that they experienced fewer problems with asthma and fewer colds and coughs.

-One of the reasons that there are long standing requirement of ventilation air flow in the house is that polluted and humid air should be removed because mould thrives in moisture.
-As said in the environmental medicine field, they have suggested ventilation is frequently insufficient in our homes.
-Condensation is usually a sign of high humidity inside a house and it can emerge due to inadequate ventilation.
-In the study there was a clear relationship between condensation on windows and allergy and asthma in children.
+One of the reasons that there are long-standing requirements for ventilation airflow in the house is that polluted and humid air should be removed because mould thrives in moisture.
+As said in environmental medicine, they have suggested ventilation is frequently insufficient in our homes.
+Condensation is usually a sign of high humidity inside a house, and it can emerge due to inadequate ventilation.
+In the study, there was a clear relationship between condensation on windows and allergy and asthma in children.